Turista838/Turn_Based_Strategy_Game/README.md

 Game automatically collects products and gold from the owned territories.

 #### Stage 3:
-You can buy technologies int this stage using the command ```adquire XXXX```, where XXXX is the name of the tech you want to acquire.
+You can buy technologies in this stage using the command ```adquire XXXX```, where XXXX is the name of the tech you want to acquire.
-Type ```avanca``` to get to the next stage without acquiring any technology.
+You can also increase your army size using the ```maismilitar``` command Type ```avanca``` to get to the next stage without acquiring any technology.

 #### Stage 4: